Dragios/lemon-bot/README.md

 ## Installation

-Clone this repo and configure lemonbot by modifying the configuration in *tag_build.py*.
+Download *tag_build.py* and configure lemonbot by modifying the configuration at the top of the file.
 You can then run the script.
-Note that the script depends on being part of a git repo.
-The script uses `git pull origin master` to update itself.

 ## License